 Active Recruiting

-You may be one of the fortunate teachers in 46 states of the US, Australia, Israel, or the United Kingdom where computer science either counts as an elective or is a required part of the curriculum, (see state by state statistics here).
+You may be one of the fortunate teachers a state where computer science either counts as an elective or is a required part of the curriculum.
 If so, students have a graduation incentive to take computer science.
 Even so, the gender and ethnic composition of non-required courses may not reflect your school's general population.
 As discussed earlier in the course, it's important for many reasons (jobs, better technology, more productive workforce) to have all kinds of students interested in computer science.

 Part 1 - Strategies

-Learn about some strategies for student recruitment with Jennifer Rosato (NCCSE Director)
+Learn about some strategies for student recruitment (Jen Rosato, Director of Northern Lights Collaborative)

 Part 2 - Strategies in Practice

-Putting the Strategies Into Action - Jim Veseskis (Mobile CSP Professional Development Facilitator)
+Putting the Strategies Into Action - Jim Veseskis (Mobile CSP Teacher)

 What Steps Can You Take?